tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK5.md

 > **Spraying** consists in allocating (large) blocks of memory and filling them with a sequence of bytes so as to put said sequence in a predetermined location in the memory of a process.

-Basically, since we had no way of knowing the exact location where the return address of "bof" would be stored, we just had to _spray_ the positions most likely to contain it with the address of the shellcode.
+Basically, since we had no way of knowing the exact location where the return address of "bof()" would be stored, we just had to _spray_ the positions most likely to contain it with the address of the shellcode.

 We did so by replacing the line below